chase-seibert/blog/_posts/2022-09-27-create-a-strategy.md

 ```
 Apple Strategy 1997

-Out primary business challenge is that was are failing to
+Our primary business challenge is that was are failing to
 innovate.
 Microsoft has caught up with MacOS, while we have
 been standing still.
 We need to leverage our excellent people,
 and our brand loyalty, and innovate our way back to